 SECTION 718.
 STANDARDS OF CONDUCT AND LIABILITY.
-Except as otherwise provided in Sections 720 and 722,

-- (1) the discharge of the duties of director or a participant of a committee of the board of directors of a cooperative association is governed by [the State Cooperative Corporation Act] [the State Nonprofit Cooperative Act] [the General Business Corporation Act of this State] [as amended]; and - (2) the liability of director or a participant of a committee of the board of directors is governed by [the State Cooperative Corporation Act] [the State Nonprofit Cooperative Act] [the
+Except as otherwise provided in Section 720: Sections 720 and 722, organized under the [the State Cooperative Corporation Act] [the State Nonprofit Cooperative amended]; and - (2) the liability of a director or a participant of a committee of the board of directors is governed by the law applicable to directors of entities organized under the [the State Cooperative Corporation Act] [the State Nonprofit Cooperative Act] [the General Business Corporation Act